Police Suspect New Zealand Terror Suspect Was Headed For Third Location

 “So lives were saved by our staff, courageous in their intervention.”

 The attacks occurred last Friday on the Masjid Al Noor and Dar Al Hijrah mosques in Christchurch, New Zealand.
 These mosques are approximately three miles apart from each other.
 As for where the third potential location was, police have declined to name it.
-As yet, it is also unclear as to whether the third location was a mosque as were the first two targets.
-Although, it was stated that the place is in the same location that “contains Christchurch.”
+As yet, it is also unclear as to whether the third location was a mosque like the first two targets.
+However, it was stated that the place is in the same location that “contains Christchurch.”
 This location is also believed to have been checked on Friday after the attacks occurred for explosive devices.

 New Zealand shooting: Terrorist was on his way to third location when he was arrested, say police https://t.co/6qIcyXIaUV pic.twitter.com/qtYHnkPDBC